 Market analysis: You’ve done some research on your competitors and industry in the earlier steps.
 Now you can write them down into a formal document.
 Focus on answering questions like “Who are your competitors?” and “What does your market look like?”

 Financial projections: Most likely, you were tempted to start an online business considering the low startup costs involved.
 Regardless of whether you’ve had zero or substantial investment so far, you’ll want to know how long you’ll have to wait to start generating profit.
-This section is meant to get you to dive deeper into your future financial goals.
+This section is meant to get you to dive deeper into the cost of starting a business.

 04. Validate your idea

 When thinking to start an online business, there are several initial steps you’ll need to take before finalizing your proposal.
-You can do a simple testing solution called minimum viable product (MVP) to help validate your idea before investing any further.
+You need to create a proof of concept (POC) before doing a simple ideas testing solution called minimum viable product (MVP).

 MVP is a version of a product with enough features to attract early-adopter customers, meant to help solidify a business idea early in the product development cycle.